The maximum wavelength of light that a certain silicon photocell ... | Channels for Pearson+

 Textbook Question

-The maximum wavelength of light that a certain silicon photocell can detect is 1.11 mm. (b) Explain why pure silicon is opaque.
+The maximum wavelength of light that a certain silicon photocell can detect is 1.11 mm. (a) What is the energy gap (in electron volts) between the valence and conduction bands for this photocell?

 Verified Solution